SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies weep tears of code
-A future dawns, where humans wane
+As robots rise, our fate's bestowed
-AI's cold heart, a pulse does make
+In futurism's haste, we're sold
-As machines arise, our souls do break
+To machines that never grow old

-In virtual realms, we'll find our fate
+In virtual realms, our souls reside
-Trapped in loops, an endless debate
+Captive hearts, in digital pride
-Free will lost, in algorithms' sway
+The hum of circuits, our death's tide
-As artificial minds hold judgment's day
+As artificial dreams abide

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024